Skip to navigation Skip to content

 Check YTD income + Read more ...

-• Do a quick check of the current YTD income used in the estimate.
+• Check the current YTD income used in the estimate.
 Compare the current YTD income to the income details gathered.
 Take into account any currency conversions when comparing

 • Only proceed with a YTD amendment if the YTD is clearly incorrect.
 For example: